 Make sure you are organised before you meet your accountant.
 It doesn’t matter which payment method you choose, if you turn up with a shoebox filled to the brim with unlabelled receipts, you’re going to use up a lot of your accountant’s time and waste a lot of money.

-If you need help organising your financial records for both you and your financial professional, try out Reep.
-Reep is cash flow management software that creates budgets and forecasting for the future.
-Click here for a free trial.
+If you need help organising your financial records for both you and your financial professional, try out Reep – contact us today for more information.